WOW Challenge Open Water Championships

 Past winners at Williamstown include 2015 World Champion Jordan Wilimovsky, Team USA’s Katy Campbell, Australian Dolphin Sam Sheppard and Brazilian Olympian Lisandra De Carvalho.

 The WOW Challenge is swum at Williamstown Beach on our famous championship 2.5Km course.
-This year we have a beach start and you will swim in an anti-clockwise direction.
+This year we have a beach start, you will swim in an anti-clockwise direction.
 Your first turn will take you around the Rock Groyne and over The Crystals, a local diving and snorkelling site.
 A left turn close to the boat harbour takes you out into deeper water and after another left turn, you’ll head East onto the legendary WOW Back Straight.
 With a final left turn, swimmers head back to the beach area, feeding station or finish arch on the sand.

 The event is conducted by the Williamstown Swimming and Life Saving Club.
 Swimmers of all ages and abilities will have the opportunity to choose from a range of swim distances.